Is Yoga aerobic or anaerobic?

 - Stress reliever

-- Eliminates fats and cholesterol on a faster rate
+- Eliminates fats and cholesterol at a faster rate

 - Quick weight loss